 Parabens can sensitize your skin, causing allergic reactions and dry scalp.

-An immune disorder called psoriasis can cause an itchy scalp.
-Psoriasis causes the skin to build up to ten times faster than usual.
-The build-up of the skin creates thick flakes that itch terribly.
+Psoriasis is an autoimmune disorder that can trigger an itchy scalp.
+It causes the skin to build up to ten times faster than usual, creating thick and itchy flakes of skin.

 Psoriasis isn't contagious and often affects specific family lines.
 Flare-ups of psoriasis can be caused by stress, medications, infections, or skin damage such as cuts and scrapes.